Learn more about upcoming zoning changes.

 It’s important to follow the proper permitting process to ensure that the construction complies with all relevant safety standards and regulations.

-Number of dwellings permitting per lot
+Number of dwellings permitted per lot

 • For lots smaller than 280 m², you will be able to build a maximum of 3 units.